A History of Modern Graffiti Typefaces - Part 5 of 6

 Full Color Fonts & Formats

 Not coincidentally, an early attempt at inventing a color, vector font format based on this stacking premise was undertaken by the Graffiti Fonts® foundry circa 2004.
-The concept of combining capabilities of the EPS or SVG & OpenType formats was very similar to the popular implementation we see today but thatthe time would have required plug-ins to be developed for compatibility with each application.
-This path is obvious enough that it was bound to happen eventually.
+The concept of combining capabilities of the EPS or SVG & OpenType formats was very similar to the popular implementation we see today but at that the time would have required plug-ins to be developed for compatibility with each, individual application.
+The general path is obvious enough that it was bound to happen eventually.
 Ultimately, facing questions of compatibility & scope, the small foundry lacked the reach & resources to pull this off but for a time, a new, full color, layered fomat with a .gf (graffiti font) extension was thought to be the ultimate destiny of the foundry.
 While this would have been a perfect contribution for graffiti artists to bring to type technology & while they partially did, full execution of this technology was not in the cards.
 Multiple vector & bitmap implementations for color fonts were introduced by Apple, Microsoft & others but the most robust & preffered solution, adding SVG to the OpenType specification was introduced by Mozilla & Adobe in 2013.
 This layered implementation most closely resembles the system approximated by the pioneers of layered type systems & provides far more utility than any bitmap implementation ever could.
 Color fonts are still comparatively rare & many of them are either graffiti fonts or similar fonts meant to emulate natural brush or marker strokes.

 Texture & Fine Detail